mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/builders/builder.md

 ORDER BY FirstName ASC
 ```

 You can also use it with conditional statements.
-The `Append`, `AppendIntact` and `AppendNewLine` methods all have conditional overloads.
+The `Append`, `AppendIntact`, and `AppendNewLine` methods all have conditional overloads.
 This is useful when you want to append a statement only if a condition is met.

 ```csharp
 var users = GetUsers(4, "Admin", null, true);